pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 # App Context API for Ruby SDK

 App Context stores metadata for users (UUIDs), channels, and their relationships (memberships).
-Clients can subscribe to events when object data is set, updated, or removed.
-Setting identical data doesn't trigger events.
+Clients can list, fetch, set, and remove metadata, and receive real-time events when data is set, updated, or removed.
+Setting identical data does not trigger an event.

-Common behavior
+Common options:
-- Async/sync:
+- Sorting: sort (Array) by id, name, updated with asc/desc.
+- Filtering: filter (String) expression; see filtering docs.
+- Pagination: start and end cursors (mutually exclusive) and limit (Integer, default and max 100).
-  - http_sync: Boolean (default false).
-If false, methods execute asynchronously and return a future.
-Call value to get the Envelope (blocks until available).
-If true, return an array of envelopes (even if single).
+- Async execution: http_sync (Boolean, default false).
+Async returns a future; call value to get Envelope.
+If true, returns array of envelopes. callback (Lambda) invoked per envelope.
-  - callback: Lambda accepting one parameter.
-Called for each envelope in async calls.
-- Pagination and query:
-  - sort: Array.
-Sort by id, name, updated.
-Use asc or desc to specify direction.
-  - filter: String.
-Expression language for filtering.
-See /docs/general/metadata/filtering.
-  - start/end: String.
-Cursors for forward/backward pagination; end ignored if start is provided.
-  - limit: Integer (default 100, max 100).

-Note on custom fields
-- Setting metadata or relationships replaces the entire custom object; partial updates aren't supported.
-To append/modify custom fields, fetch current data, modify locally, then write back.

 ## User

-Manage UUID metadata: list, fetch, set, remove.
+Manage UUID metadata.

 ### Get metadata for all users